 Simple English definitions for legal terms

-Read a random definition: landing law
+Read a random definition: rules of order

 The alternative-means doctrine is a principle in criminal law that says if a crime can be committed in different ways, the jury doesn't have to agree on which way the defendant did it, as long as there is enough evidence for each possible way.
 This means that the jury must all agree that the defendant is guilty, but they don't have to agree on exactly how the crime was committed.